jsdevel/open-source-etiquette/README.md

 * "Embrace ignorance" - In society, we generally try to avoid looking dumb.
 In IT it's even worse.
 Academia can compound this to unbelievable heights.
 I've learned more from others than I ever could on my own.
 That only comes if we're willing to accept that we don't always have the answer.
 * "Embrace failure" - Thomas J. Watson said: "If you want to increase your success rate, double your failure rate.".
 Often starting and later reflecting helps us come closer to the best solution.
 Experience is a great teacher.
 * "Be Encouraging" - I've tended to be somewhat of a harsh critic.
 It's better to encourage others and let them come to conclusions on their own.
 The time will come when a decision has to be made.
 Likely it happens a week before you launch.
 It's better to be in front of a bunch of different options, than behind a dusty wall of ideas that never saw the light of day.
 * "Give praise and recognize anyone involved" - This holds true for everyone.
 Read it like the words "my" and "I" are you and you'll get it:  "Time is important, and [my] time is more important than yours.
-Praising [me] for helping out makes [me] feel like [I] did something right and useful."
+Praising [me] for helping out makes [me] feel like [I] did something right and useful, and it will encourage [me] to do more for you."

 ##Publishing Work